Last Updated: November 1, 2019

 For purposes of this policy, we categorize data as follows:

-For the Genotype Test, this means a record of points of DNA at specific locations on the genome or the identifying DNA data.
+For the Genotype Test, this means a record of points of DNA at locations on the genome used to create a genotype report.

-Every customer retains FULL OWNERSHIP AND OWNERSHIP RIGHTS in the samples they submit, including:
+Every customer retains ownership and ownership rights in the samples they submit, including:

-• The genetic data generated from the tests that is used to create a genotype report;
+- The genetic data generated from the tests that is used to create a genotype report;

-- Any current or future rights in plant protection of the varieties.
+- Any current or future rights you may have in plant protection of your varieties.